qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Shift press toggles them on an off so you can have multiple effects active.
 Normal press turns off all effects except this one, to allow quick selection of a single effect.

 Dry/Wet knob as before contols both effects banks.
-Beats knob contols the meta knobs for all 6 effects.
+Beats knob controls parameter 1 for all 6 effects (normally time based) Shift Beats knob contols the meta knobs for all 6 effects.
-Shift beats knob controls parameter 1 for all 6 effects.